 Method:

-Soak adzuki beans/lal chori in enough water over night or for at least 2 hours.
+Soak adzuki beans/lal chori in enough water overnight or for at least 2 hours.

 Heat oil in a pan on medium.
 Add cumin seeds to crackle up then add grated ginger garlic.
-Saute for a minute till raw aroma goes off.
+Saute for a minute till the raw aroma goes off.

 Add chopped onions and saute for about 3-4 minutes or till they are cooked and change colour to golden brown.